Racist 'alt-right' movement reeling after string of setbacks

 LOUISVILLE, Ky.
 (AP) - Led from a courtroom in handcuffs Tuesday, one of the nation's most recognizable white nationalists will have 38 days behind bars to ponder the dizzying demise of the group he led before his arrest exposed a bizarre sex scandal.

-Richard Spencer, who coined the movement's name, suspended a college tour after violent clashes overshadowed one of his campus speeches in March.
+Richard Spencer, who coined the term "alt-right" to describe a loosely connected band of white nationalists, neo-Nazis and other far-right extremists, suspended a college tour after violent clashes overshadowed one of his campus speeches in March.
 He and other leading alt-right figures are fighting lawsuits without help from lawyers.
 Many also are struggling to raise money or spread their messages after losing access to mainstream internet platforms.
 A few have even dropped out of the movement altogether.

 The Daily Stormer, a leading neo-Nazi website, has struggled to stay online since its founder, Andrew Anglin, published a post mocking the woman who was killed by a car that plowed into a crowd of counterprotesters at a "Unite the Right" white nationalist rally in Charlottesville, Virginia, last summer.